 Pupils will do some of their PSHE in their Think Books.
-These will be marked as and when is necessary to give pupils feedback.
-Verbal feedback should be given throughout the lesson in PSHE.
+Children will be given verbal feedback throughout the lesson in PSHE.
 Children are to be given advice on how to improve.
 Lots of the work completed in PSHE lessons is verbal and in paired and group work.
 Teachers should feedback to pupils, as they feel necessary.